babaniyi/babaniyi.github.io/_pages/about.md

 I received the Erasmus Mundus scholarhsip grant of €42k in 2017 and was accepted to the Google Africa Developer Scholarship in 2021.
 Prior to that, I was awarded the Outstanding Academic Accomplishment award by Dr. Bukola Saraki Foundation in 2016, NIIT scholarship in 2015 and Kingshouse Learning Center to study Computer Engineering in 2012.

-My current interests are in applying machine and reinforcement learning to solve business problems, deploying recommendation systems and desinging experiments to serve customers at scale.
+My current interests are in applying machine and reinforcement learning to solve business problems, deploying recommendation systems and designing experiments to serve customers at scale.

 <!-- ![image alt >](/images/profile.jpeg) -->